ManuDIY/helsinki-meetup-hackathon/ha.md

     - 80:80
 ```

 ### Step 3.
-Scale app service to 3 instances and attach to the load balancer
+Scale app service up to 3 instances and attach it to the load balancer

 ```
 app: